petertwigg/petertwigg.github.io/school-of-knowing.md

 ### What are the requirements to join?

 * You attend a 20 minute interview prior to commencing the course
-* Your are mentally and physically healthy (please email if you have any questions or doubts)
+* You are mentally and physically healthy (please email if you have any questions or doubts)
 * You are willing to disclose any medication or recreational drugs you take (treated in the strictest confidence)
 * Once you start you will commit to attending classes regularly unless you decide to withdraw
 * You will commit to completing homework as required prior to the next class